 There’s nothing worse than having no questions to ask at the end of an interview…

 Actually, there just might be.
-In fact, asking something inappropriate or unprofessional is often more harmful than asking nothing at all and can send all the wrong signals to recruiters.
-And whilst we’ve already given you our top tips on the type of things to ask, the questions you should steer clear of are rarely given as much consideration.
+In fact, asking something inappropriate or unprofessional is often more harmful than asking nothing at all – and can send all the wrong signals to recruiters.
+It could even be the reason they decide not to hire you after an otherwise great interview.

 What does your company do?

 Think asking someone what their company does is a great way to get the ball rolling?
 Think again.

 All this question really says to a recruiter is that you can’t think of anything worthwhile to ask and, more importantly, that you haven’t even deemed the interview significant enough to spend a few minutes on a search engine looking the company up.